xproc/extensions/steps/os/info.md

 `cwd`              | The current working directory.
 `user-name`        | The login name of the effective user, for example “ndw”.
 `user-home`        | The home diretory of the effective user, for example “/home/ndw”.
+`temp-dir`         | The operating system temporary directory, for example “file:/tmp/”

 The exact set of properties returned is implementation-dependent.